rudrasingh99/filemonitor/README.md

 ```

 ## How to add a URL?
-If you supply a pattern, it will search for that pattern in the `src` attribute of `script` elements on the specified webpage.
+If you provide a pattern, it will search for that pattern in the `src` attribute of `script` elements on the specified webpage.
 Other elements are not supported yet.
 You can create an issue if you have suggestions for different elements.

+The `beautify` flag will beautify the contents upon saving as well.
 `./filemonitor -url "https://google.nl" -pattern "/assets/application/main.*.js" -beautify`

 ## How do I specify a pattern?